howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

-- Refactor to be more re-framey
+- Refactor everything to be re-frame
+- FE only generation - db generation. re-frame will make this easier (re-frame will make this practicable lol)
+- FE testing with generation
+- Logout BE test
+- Remove postgres requirement for build
+- GH build CI
 - GH test CI
 - FE user crud, not just sole admin account anymore (but every account admin account so far...)
 - Staring at credit allocation semantics both in docs and program.
 True conservations, along with property.
 Whack a profit thing out for real, refactor the competitiveness thing to budget utilization